Financial Support

 FINANCIAL SUPPORT FOR HUMAN GENETICS GRADUATE STUDENTS

 A. Current Stipend and Tuition Waiver.
-The stipend, starting on July 1, 2019, is $28,560 annual, with a full tuition waiver for each semester.
-The stipend amount is set by the Molecular Biology Program.
-If not a resident of the state of Utah, students must apply for residency as soon as they have completed 40 graduate credit hours, in order to obtain the reduced in-state tuition (see Kandace).
+The stipend, starting on July 1, 2024, is $37,000 annual, with a full tuition waiver for each semester.
+The stipend amount is set to match that of incoming students to the combined graduate programs, Molecular Biology, Biological Chemistry, and Neuroscience.
+If not a resident of the state of Utah, students must apply for residency as soon as they have completed 40 graduate credit hours, in order to obtain the reduced in-state tuition rate (see Kandace Leavitt).
 This is usually achieved by the end of the Fall Semester in the second year of graduate study.
 Students who do not apply for residency will be responsible for paying their own tuition.
 See ‘Tuition Benefit Program’ below.

 B. Other Employment.
 Students are not allowed to engage in other employment while in the graduate program.

 D. Travel funds.
 The Human Genetics Department provides graduate students with $500 per year to attend a meeting in which they will present their research (i.e. a poster or talk).
 Funds are available on an annual basis starting on July 1.
-A travel request form should be obtained from Stefanie and returned to her with the appropriate information.
-The student must arrange their travel through the Human Genetics Dept office.
+A travel request form should be obtained from Andrew Pannier and returned with the appropriate information.
+The student must arrange their travel through the Human Genetics Department office.
 These arrangements should be made at least a month in advance of departure.

 The Graduate School also offers a Graduate Student Travel Assistance Award (GSTAA).
-This provides one award per student (i.e. for one time during their stay in graduate school) of up to $500 in support of travel to a meeting to present a talk or poster.
-Students who obtained a travel award from the Graduate School prior to July 1, 2017 are not eligible for future awards.
+This provides one award per student (i.e. for one time during graduate school) of up to $500 in support of travel to a meeting to present a talk or poster.
 These awards should be applied for many months prior to the meeting.
-More information, can be found here: https://gradschool.utah.edu/current-students/graduate-student-travel-assistance-award/
+Availability of these funds are subject to change, and more information can be found here: https://gradschool.utah.edu/funding/travel-assistance/travel-assistance-award.php.

 E. Fellowships, Grants, Awards.
 All graduate students in the Human Genetics Department are expected to apply for fellowships and grants during the course of their stay in the department.
 If outside fellowships or awards are secured, the department will fund the difference between the two supports, but the total will not exceed that of the standard graduate student stipend.
 If the total fellowship exceeds that of the current stipend, no additional stipend will be paid to the student by the department.